 Formed in October 1969 by artists Jon Hendricks, Poppy Johnson, Silvianna, Joanne Stamerra, Virginia Toche and Jean Toche, GAAG used violent-non-violent direct action to attack and ridicule an (art) establishment corrupted by profit and private interest.
 Sound familiar?
 Blood Bath.
 Cockroach release.
 Letters.
 Manifestos.
 Licensing cards.

-Until things change: use this document.
+Until things change: use this contract.
 Hans Haacke still does.

 An artists' union forms in Boston and remains active until 1979.
 In 1977 members of the BVAU protest the $4 entry fee for "The Massachusetts Open" at Worcester Art Museum.

-Founded in 1972 with the publication of Power of Women and the Subversion of the Community by Mariarosa Dalla Costa and Selma James, the International Wages for Housework Campaign demanded remuneration from the state for unwaged work in the home and community, asserting that the work women do outside of the market produces the whole working class - and thus the market economy, based on those workers, is built on women's unwaged work.
+Founded in 1972 with the publication of Power of Women and the Subversion of the Community by Mariarosa Dalla Costa and Selma James, the International Wages for Housework Campaign demanded remuneration from the state for unwaged work in the home and community, asserting that the work women do outside of the market reproduces the entire working class—and thus, the market economy is entirely built on the unwaged work of women.
 Out of this movement came Black Women for Wages for Housework, Wages Due Lesbians, the English Collective of Prostitutes and WinVisible (women with visible and invisible disabilities).

 Some things never change: The elucidating letter written to MoMA's Curator of Film by Hollis Frampton in 1973.

-Almost 40 years after the first congress in 1936, Survival!, the second convening, is hosted by the Boston Visual Artists' Union, the largest individual artists organization in America.
+Almost 40 years after the first congress in 1936, Survival!, the second convening, was hosted by the Boston Visual Artists' Union, the largest individual artists organization in America.

 Reinventing the "f" word for the art world - feminism.